What is ML?

 image

 ML itself is a subfield of AI, which is currently the more frequently used buzzword, but all the cool applications (e.g., the examples we’ve seen in the beginning) actually use ML.
 Besides ML, AI includes, for example, some search algorithms that were used for building the first chess computers.
 ML can be divided into three main subfields, unsupervised, supervised, and reinforcement learning.
-Additionally, the subfield “deep learning” is a buzzword for neural network models.
+Additionally, the subfield “deep learning” is a buzzword for neural network models and also includes Generative AI (GenAI) models like ChatGPT.
 Some of the simplest algorithms used in ML, like linear regression or PCA (very similar to factor analysis), are also used by statisticians, who additionally use other tools, like hypothesis tests, which do not learn rules or patterns from data.
 Finally, most data scientists use many tools from ML and statistics, but they as well use some additional tools like A/B tests, e.g., for collecting data on whether a red or green “buy” button on a website generates more sales, which do not fall into any of the other categories.

 ML algorithms solve “input → output” problems